basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

    the relevant [[vnodes|Riak Glossary#vnode]] are notified and act to correct the divergence.

-The `riak_dt` subsystem behind Riak Data Types is constantly at work performing these operations

 ### Convergence Rules

 Thus far, we have not yet specified which rules actually govern